 This year we have expanded the amount of data used to track and monitor student performance.
-Techniques include: SIMs conduct log, updated daily by staff to inform communities of issues with behaviour and engagement in either lessons or unstructured time.
+Techniques include: MCAS conduct log, updated daily by staff to inform communities of issues with behaviour and engagement in either lessons or unstructured time.

 Persistently poorly behaviour students who require additional focus upon their behaviour and/or engagement are put on a monitoring report to the community.
 In some cases this will be a daily report, and in others a weekly report.
 However, this can be extended depending on the need.

 If a student receives a behaviour or engagement call, they are isolated from the lesson or tutor time and placed on report for a day after the call.
 This report has specific targets related to behaviour and engagement to ensure that this improves in the following lessons.
 They also receive a break or lunch time detention as part of their punishment, and contact home from the member of staff who made the call.
 If the student fails this report, they will be placed in the PSP and parents will be informed.